 I’ve always had issues with food and my weight.
-I’m sure many women can relate.
-The issue began in my adolescent years.
-I was training to be a professional ballerina and the body type for a ballerina is not just thin but “no meat on the bones” thin.
+The eating issue began in my adolescent years.
+I was training to be a professional ballerina, and the body type for a ballerina is not just thin but “no meat on the bones” thin.
 At the age of 13 I can remember trying to lose weight when I tipped the scales at 85 pounds.
-Granted I’m small boned and short in stature, 5’ 3” inches now and at the time I was probably around the 4 foot something height, but dieting at 85 pounds?
+Granted I’m small boned and short in stature (5’ 3” inches now and at the time probably 4 foot something height) but dieting at 85 pounds?

 What inspired me was how he had managed to change his eating habits and keep the weight off without dieting!
-During that appointment he taught me the basic principal behind IIFYM and how he did his online coaching.
+During that appointment, he taught me the basic principal behind IIFYM and how he did his online coaching.
 The basis of IIFYM is balancing macros (short for macronutrients.)
-Balancing macros and calories while eating clean 80% of your calories and eating anything you want 20% of your calories each day was Alex’s secret.
+Balancing macros and calories while eating “clean” for 80% of your calories and eating anything you want for 20% of your calories each day was Alex’s secret.
 This became my solution to maintaining a healthy lifestyle.
 When you can eat what you love every day, you don’t feel restricted or deprived.
 It isn’t a diet it’s a way of life.

-MyFitnessPal is used to plan and track my macros and my calories.
-Immediately I discovered that I wasn’t eating nearly enough protein, too many carbohydrates and too little calories.
+I learned to use MyFitnessPal to plan and track my macros and my calories.
+Immediately I discovered that I wasn’t eating nearly enough protein, and that I was taking in too many carbohydrates and too few calories.
 The first thing Alex did was add 350 calories to my day.
 At first I thought he was crazy and begrudgingly I ate the amount of calories he advised me to eat.
-In the back of my mind I was doubting him and thought that I would have to have my dress let out before the wedding.
-With that many calories I thought there was no way I wouldn’t gain weight.
+But in the back of my mind I was doubting him and thought that I would have to have my dress let out before the wedding.
+With that many calories, I thought there was no way I wouldn’t gain weight.